kaiAsmOne/Netscaler/README.md

 Back on track regarding the scripts:

-Netscaler GUI used to be Java Clientside:
+Netscaler GUI used to be Java client-side:

-Even though they were smart enough to implement everything as a REST API from the early days (NITRO API),
+Even though they were smart enough to implement everything as a REST API from the early days (NITRO API), the WAF Signature management REST API = NITRO API = Terraform citrixadc_appfwsignatures.
-The WAF Signature management REST API = Nitro API = Terraform citrixadc_appfwsignatures The API /nitro/v1/config/appfwsignatures seems to only support management of an entire signature database.
+The API /nitro/v1/config/appfwsignatures seems to only support management of an entire signature database.
-Hence, we are not able to manage or operate WAF Signatures properly in a DevOps Environment.
+Hence, we are not able to manage or operate WAF Signatures properly in a DevOps environment.

-I am trying to find a good way to handle configuration of one entity / one signature, but as per my understanding, we have to post the entire signature database back to the Netscaler for every single small change.
+I am trying to find a good way to handle configuration of one entity / one signature,
+but as per my understanding, we have to post the entire signature database back to the Netscaler for every single small change.

-The scripts in this repo aims to solve this problem allowing true blue/green deployments or true canary deployments by allowing 100% configuration by code in a DevOps Pipeline.
+The scripts in this repo aim to solve this problem, allowing true blue/green deployments or true canary deployments by enabling 100% configuration by code in a DevOps pipeline.

 </small>